Shadow IT Pros and Cons to Consider for Your SaaS Strategy

 Blog

-Think about software acquisition just 10 to 15 years ago, when most applications consisted of hardwired, on-premise software.
-IT or procurement teams served as the main gatekeepers for choosing the right solutions to support the organization, overseeing vendor relationships, and managing entitlements.
+Let’s take a trip down memory lane.
+The year is 2009 and the majority of your business applications consist of hardwired, on-premise software.
+IT and procurement teams serve as the main gatekeepers for choosing the right solutions to support the organization, overseeing vendor relationships, and managing entitlements.
+Employees rarely (if ever) seek out and purchase new tools – it simply isn’t practical.

 Software acquisition looks dramatically different nowadays, thanks to the rise of Software-as-a-Service (SaaS).
+Individual employees and lines of business (LOBs) are the primary groups purchasing SaaS applications, with IT teams controlling just 28% of the SaaS spend.
 And organizations are making critical decisions to increasingly implement product-led growth strategies, often leveraging the product as the main vehicle to acquire, activate, and retain customers.

 Take Canva, for example.
 The company offers its popular graphic design tool for free to hook new users.
 But in order to unlock all of the core features, the user needs to purchase an inexpensive subscription.
 Because of the low cost and ease of adoption, any employee with an email and credit card can purchase the software independently of your company’s IT oversight.